SvetlanaEden/svetlanaeden.github.io/_pages/projects.md

 ---

 #### Snowflakes
 Snowflakes have always seemed to me as some of the most beautiful objects.
-In order to be able to enjoy them in my work I wrote a very small R-package that generates _random snowflakes_.
+In order to be able to enjoy them in my work I wrote a very small R-package that generates _random snowflakes_, [**see the vignette file**](/assets/PROJECTS/snowflakes.html).
 The images of the snowflakes can be used as plot symbols or for other purposes (art, crafts, ...).
 It is available on [**CRAN**](https://cran.r-project.org).

 <br>